-In memory of Corey Lodge, the Coalition Of Riders Educating Youth works with RoadSafetyBC and other organisations to support changes to legislation, culture and behaviour that will ensure others don’t lose their lives while operating motorcycles.
+In memory of Corey Lodge, the Coalition Of Riders Educating Youth works with RoadSafetyBC and other organizations to support changes to legislation, culture and behaviour that will ensure others don’t lose their lives while operating motorcycles.

 The Community Against Preventable Injuries – http://preventable.ca/

-Though a grass-roots initiative, The Community Against Preventable Injuries has become a province-wide, multi-partner organisation designed to raise awareness, transform attitudes, and ultimately change behaviours.
+Though a grass-roots initiative, The Community Against Preventable Injuries has become a province-wide, multi-partner organization designed to raise awareness, transform attitudes, and ultimately change behaviours.
 Its goal is to significantly reduce the number – and severity – of preventable injuries in BC.
 With a positive approach to prevention, The Community focuses on what British Columbians can do to prevent injury, not what they should not do.